Telangana leg of Bharat Jodo Yatra to resume from Oct 27 | Education

 - India

-After a gap of three days, the Congress' Bharat Jodo Yatra led by Rahul Gandhi will resume from Maktal in Narayanpet district of Telangana on October 27, the party sources said on Wednesday.
+After a gap of three days, the Congress' Bharat Jodo Yatra led by Rahul Gandhi will resume from Makthal in Narayanpet district of Telangana on October 27, the party sources said on Wednesday.

 The Bharat Jodo Yatra entered the state via Gudebellur on October 23 morning, after exiting Karnataka from Raichur.
 After a brief march it took a break for three days from Sunday noon till October 26.

-The yatra will resume at 6.30 AM from 11/22 KV Substation in Makthal and after covering three kms he may visit and offer prayers at Kanyaka Parameswari temple, sources said.
+The yatra will resume at 6.30 AM from 11/22 KV Substation in Makthal and after covering three km he may visit and offer prayers at Kanyaka Parameswari temple, sources said.

 Gandhi is expected to reach the state this evening, TPCC sources said.